gsbdarc/rf_bootcamp_2025/docs/day4.md

 # {{ page.title }}

+## Recap: Day 3

+Yesterday, we:
+* Walked through creating and sharing reproducible Python environments;
+* Thought through how resources are shared on the Yens cluster;
+* Learned how to submit jobs to the Yens scheduler (via SLURM);
+* Starting thinking about how to deal with computing jobs that fail.

-## Objectives
+## Day 4 Objectives

+Today is our last day!
+Hopefully you'll agree that we've already learned a lot: how to use the command line, what paths are, how to use Jupyter notebooks, interact with APIs, and submit simple jobs to the Yens computing cluster.

+We want to end by getting you another step closer to being a Stanford GSB computing power user.
+To do this, we're going to talk about the following:

-- How do you structure and document reproducible, scalable work on a cluster?
+- How to structure and document reproducible, scalable work on a cluster;

-- How do you rerun your pipeline when new data arrives without repeating completed work?
+- How to rerun your data pipeline when new data arrives, without repeating completed work;

-- How do you document your process and retrieve results back to your local machine?
+- How to document your work and retrieve results back to your local machine.

-On Day 4, we'll build up from a simple data extraction task to more scalable cluster workflows.
-This is also a perfect moment to reinforce good project organization practices you should follow in your research projects.
+We'll build up from a simple data extraction task to more scalable cluster workflows.
+This is also a good moment to reinforce good project organization practices you should follow in your research projects.

 ### Example Project Directory